smartslab/THOR/README.md

 ## Usage
 * ### Training:

-1. Use `generateSyntheticData.py` to obtain synthetic depth images for objects using Panda3D
+1. Use `generateSyntheticData.py` to obtain synthetic depth images for objects using Panda3D.
-2. Generate point clouds from synthetic depth images using `getPCDsFromSyntheticData.py`, perform view normalization using `saveAllViewNormalizedPCDs.py`, and compute PIs for the TOPS descriptor using `computePIsFromViewNormalizedPCDs.py`
+2. Generate point clouds from synthetic depth images using `getPCDsFromSyntheticData.py`, perform view normalization using `saveAllViewNormalizedPCDs.py`, and compute PIs for the TOPS descriptor using `computePIsFromViewNormalizedPCDs.py`.
-3. Train an SVM (using `trainSVMLibrary.py`) or MLP (using `trainMLPLibrary.py`) library
+3. Train an SVM (using `trainSVMLibrary.py`) or MLP (using `trainMLPLibrary.py`) library.

 * ### Testing:
-1. Use `testUWISOccluded.py` to test on the UW-IS Occluded Dataset using the generated library
+1. Use `testUWISOccluded.py` to test on the UW-IS Occluded Dataset using the generated library.